nasa-gibs/gibs-api-docs/docs/api-advanced-topics.md

 }
 ```

+<hr style="border:1px solid gray"> </hr>

 ### Vector Styles

 As mentioned previously, a client is responsible for applying style to MVT tiles received from the GIBS WMTS service in order to represent the feature defined within the MVT.
-This is most simply done by utilizing the vector style file provided by GIBS for each vector product.
-These vector style files following the [Mapbox style specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/).
+This is most simply done by utilizing the *vector style* file provided by GIBS for each vector visualization.
+These *vector style* file following the [Mapbox style specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/).
 Here is a [live example](https://nasa-gibs.github.io/gibs-web-examples/examples/openlayers/vectors/geographic-epsg4326-vector-mapbox-styles.html) of how to use these styles with [OpenLayers](http://openlayers.org/).

 #### WMTS Capabilities Definition

-A vector product's vector style file is referenced in the WMTS Capabilities document as Layer/ows:Metadata elements.
+A vector visualization's *vector style* file is referenced in the WMTS Capabilities document as Layer/ows:Metadata elements.
 The following snippet shows an example of how these elements will appear in the XML Capabilities response.
 Note that there are two entries listed.
 One is for the "default" *vector style* file and one for the versioned (e.g. '1.0') *vector style* file.
 This allows for the addition of future versions as enhancements to the GIBS vector product visualization capabilities, while retaining backwards compatibility.

 **WMTS Capabilities Layer Metadata**